-English law typically treats confidentiality as an implied term of the arbitration agreement (see Ali Shipping Corporation v Shipyard Trogir [1997] EWCA Civ 3054, but note that this approach was criticised by the Privy Council as being insufficiently flexible in Associated Electric & Gas Insurance Services Ltd v European Reinsurance Company of Zurich (Bermuda) [2003] UKPC 11).
+English law typically treats confidentiality as an implied term of the arbitration agreement (see Ali Shipping Corporation v Shippard Trogir [1997] EWCA Civ 3054, but note that this approach was criticised by the Privy Council as being insufficiently flexible in Associated Electric & Gas Insurance Services Ltd v European Reinsurance Company of Zurich (Bermuda) [2003] UKPC 11).

-The duty of confidentiality is subject to a number of recognised exceptions, including the consent or agreement of the parties to dispense with or limit obligations on confidentiality, where disclosure is required or permitted by a court (for example, by order of the court in other proceedings, Science Research Council v Nassé [1980] AC 1028), where disclosure is necessary to establish or protect legal rights (for example, to claim an indemnity for its liability to the other arbitrating party, Hassneh Insurance Co of Israel v Mew [1993] 2 Lloyd's Rep 243) and where it is in the interests of justice (for example, to prevent an overseas court being misled about the scope of an arbitration, Emmott v Michael Wilson & Partners Ltd [2008] EWCA Civ 184).
+The duty of confidentiality is subject to a number of recognised exceptions, including the consent or agreement of the parties to dispense with or limit obligations on confidentiality, where disclosure is required or permitted by a court (for example, by order of the court in other proceedings,

+Science Research Council v Nassé [1980] AC 1028), where disclosure is necessary to establish or protect legal rights (for example, to claim an indemnity for its liability to the other arbitrating party, Hassneh Insurance Co of Israel v Mew [1993] 2 Lloyd's Rep 243; and where a principal wishes to obtain documents put before arbitral proceedings in which it has a financial interest and its agent is a party to the arbitration, AMEC Foster Wheeler Group Limited v Morgan Sindall Professional Services Limited & Ors [2015] EWHC 2012 (TCC)) and where it is in the interests of justice (for example, to prevent an overseas court being misled about the scope of an arbitration, Emmott v Michael Wilson & Partners Ltd [2008] EWCA Civ 184).
 In Westwood Shipping Lines inc & Anor v Universal Schifffahrtsgesellschaft MBH & Anor [2012] EWHC 3837 (Comm), where an arguable claim could not otherwise be pursued in court, a party was permitted to rely on documents used in an earlier arbitration proceeding because it was considered reasonably necessary to protect the claimant's legitimate interests, and it was in the interests of justice.
+More recently, the court has indicated that a claimant does not need permission to bring litigation proceedings in the protection of its legitimate interests, although otherwise in violation of arbitral confidentiality, but it acts at its own risk in so doing (Sarah Lynette Webb v Lewis Silkin LLP [2015] EWHC 687 (Ch)).